 Robo hosts a socially-conscious stand-up comedy radio show, "Comedy for a Change".
 Featuring content from the biggest names in comedy from full albums to custom mixes, airing Saturday from 2-4am on KMUD, Redwood Community Radio.
 It is also archived for up to two weeks here.
 His Strictly Revolutionary Comedy Mixes have millions of views on YouTube.

-Robo also hosts a not-so-trivial trivia nights.
-He uses his own custom current event related questions relevant to current events and the season, all displayed via flatscreen TV.
+Robo has also hosted not-so-trivial trivia nights.
+He uses his own custom current event related questions relevant to current events and the season, also displayed via projector or flatscreen TV.
 The multimedia masterpiece features TV/Movie clips, sound effects, images, and songs for participants to identify.

 As an evolving creature, Robo has also expanded into the art of spinning fire with his 10 and 25-lb steel maces/gadas.
 His beastly performances have been featured with the fire troupe Circus of the Elements.